solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

 ### Using TransactionStatusMeta

-An alternative to introducing a new transation receipt type is reusing the transaction status data as it appears in RPC ([TransactionStatusMeta]).
+An alternative to introducing a new transaction receipt type is reusing the transaction status data as it appears in RPC ([TransactionStatusMeta]).
 This would reduce complexity for clients.